 Crafting Calpheon Timber Crates

-In Black Desert Online a Calpheon timber crate is a trade item that can be highly profitable to produce and sell.
+In Black Desert Online, a Calpheon timber crate is a trade item that can be highly profitable to produce and sell.
 The very first thing you need to decide is which town you are going to produce the timber crates in.
 As Calpheon holds the timber nodes that supply the raw materials these crates are best produced either at the town of Calpheon or Trent.

-As the timber crates are trade items you get a bonus to the selling price of the crate depending on the distance between the node were they are produced and the node were you sell them.
+As the timber crates are trade items you get a bonus to the selling price of the crate depending on the distance between the node where they are produced and the node where you sell them.
 Remember that you need to have every node connected between the town in which you produce the timber crates and the node that has the trader you intend to sell the crates to.

 When you choose the town you need to decide if the added profits from the increased trading distance bonus from Trent is worth the extra effort and contribution point investment needed.
 If you have the extra contribution points for setting up shop in Trent instead of Calpheon and the added effort from transporting the timber from Calpheon to Trent is worth the added 11% to you then Trent is definitely the better choice.

 Getting the Raw Materials for the Timber Crate

 To produce a single Calpheon timber crate, you need:

 - 5 birch plywoods

 - 5 cedar plywoods

 The raw materials for this are fir, birch and cedar timber, which can all be bought, logged or gathered by workers, and rough stones which need to be bought or mined from rocks.